 Birthdays may be celebrated with non-food items, such as pencils, erasers, stickers, and/or bookmarks.
-Birthday tokens are not an expectation or requirement; however, should a student elect to bring a non-food item there should be one provided for each student in the student's class.
-Students with summer birthdays are welcome to choose a school day to celebrate.
+Birthday tokens are not an expectation or requirement; however, should a student elect to bring a non-food item, the student should provide one for each student in the student's class.
+Students with summer birthdays are welcome to choose a school day on which to celebrate their birthday.